WebsyIO/websy-designs/src/components/button-group/README.md

 * **activeItem** - The index of the current active item in the group.
 Defaults to -1
 * **tag** - Allows you to specify which HTML element tag should be used for each item.
 Defaults to `div`.
 * **allowNone** - If set to true, allows active items to be deactivated when clicked.
 * **items** - An array of objects that represent the items in the group.
-An item can be used to store any properties (all of which will be passed to the onActivate and onDeactivate events) but the following properties are supported by the component -
+An item can be used to store any properties (all of which will be passed to the onActivate and onDeactivate events) but the following properties are used when rendering the component -
   * **label** - (required) The text to be shown in the button.
 An HTML string can be also be provided.
   * **classes** - An array of CSS classes to be added to the item
   * **attributes** - An array of HTML attributes to be added to the item